Preparing Now for Post-Pandemic Student Success

-- ICS is offering an in-house, free virtual tutoring program focusing on Mathematics and English Language Arts for all students.
+- ICS is offering a free virtual tutoring program focusing on Mathematics and English Language Arts for all students.

 - As ever, ICS faculty and support staff will continue focusing on cultivating meaningful working relationships and a greater sense of belonging with students, families, and the neighborhoods we serve.